laurenchen0631/English-Learning/TOELF TPO/Listening/TPO 3/Set 4.md

 MALE STUDENT: Oh, good, that's a relief.
 Actually, that's why I'm volunteering for the project - to get experience.
 What kind of work is it?

-FEMALE PROFESSOR: Well, as you know, we're studying the history of the campus this semester.This used to be an agricultural area and we already know that where the main lecture hall now stands, there once were farm house and barn that were erected in the late 1700s[seventeen hundreds].We're excavating near the lecture hall to see what types of artifacts we find, you know, things people used in the past that got buried when the campus was constructed.We've already begun to find some very interesting items, like old bottles, buttons, pieces of clay pottery...
+FEMALE PROFESSOR: Well, as you know, we're studying the history of the campus this *semester*.
+This used to be an *agricultural* area and we already know that where the *main lecture hall* now stands, there once were *farm house* and barn that were *erected* in the late 1700s.
+We're *excavating* near the lecture hall to see what types of artifacts we find, you know, things people used in the past that got buried when the campus was constructed.
+We've already begun to find some very interesting items, like old bottles, *buttons*, pieces of *clay pottery*...

 MALE STUDENT: Buttons and clay pottery?
 Did the old owners leave in such a hurry that they left their clothes and dishes behind?

-FEMALE PROFESSOR: [laughs] that's just one of the questions we hope to answer with this project.
+FEMALE PROFESSOR: that's just one of the questions we hope to answer with this project.

 MALE STUDENT: Wow-and it's all right here on campus.

 FEMALE PROFESSOR: That's right, no traveling involved.
-I wouldn't expect volunteers to travel to a site, especially in the middle of the semester.We expect to find many more things, but we do need more people to help.
+I wouldn't expect volunteers to travel to a site, especially in the middle of the semester.
+We expect to find many more things, but we do need more people to help.

 MALE STUDENT: So... how many student volunteers are you looking for?

 FEMALE PROFESSOR: I'm hoping to get five or six.
-I've asked for volunteers in all of the classes I teach, but no one has responded.You are the first person to express interest.
+I've asked for volunteers in all of the classes I teach, but no one has responded.
+You are the first person to express interest.

 MALE STUDENT: It sounds like it could be a lot of work.Is there ... is there any way I can use the experience to get some extra credit in class?
 I mean, can I write a paper about it?